 We’d love it if you listen and share with your friends and family.
 New episodes will be released regularly so subscribe, leave a rating and review, and stay tuned!

-Apple Podcasts, Spotify, Amazon, Pocket Casts, or Stitcher.
+Listen on Apple Podcasts, Spotify, Amazon, Pocket Casts, or Stitcher.

 Late last year, we sat down with Jakub Horák, a Czech chef who specializes in Japanese washoku cuisine, and the winner of the 2022 Washoku World Challenge, a global Japanese cooking competition for non-Japanese chefs.